 Lung cancer is the number one cause of cancer death in Vermont and the U.S. The majority of lung cancers are diagnosed in late stages of the disease when treatment is mostly ineffective.

 Until recently, there were no screening tests for detecting lung cancers at an early stage.
-Screening guidelines were developed in 2013 for high risk individuals, based on their smoking history and age (current and former heavy smokers age 55-80).
+Screening guidelines were developed in 2013 for high-risk individuals, based on their smoking history and age.
+The U.S. Preventive Services Task Force guidelines state that adults aged 50 to 80 years who have a 20 pack-year smoking history and currently smoke or have quit within the past 15 year should be screened annually for lung cancer.
 This screening method uses low dose computed tomography to detect abnormalities in the lungs.

 While lung cancer screening is important, it should not be considered a substitute for quitting smoking.
 Tobacco Cessation strategies should continue to be emphasized.